Olivenatural/BGC-Donor-Analytics/README.md

 ## ⚠️ Note
 Data has been anonymized to protect donor privacy.

+## Data Privacy Note
+The original project used real organizational donor data.
+For privacy and confidentiality, the data included in this repository has been anonymized and replaced with sample data.
+The analysis workflow and methodology remain the same.

 ## 🚀 Outcome
 This project demonstrates the ability to clean, analyze, and interpret real-world data to generate actionable insights for nonprofit organizations.